beingmrkenny/ListHighlighterForTrello/README.md

 If you use Google Chrome on macOS, you can also get `lhwatch` to reload all dev mode extensions (requires the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension) and refresh any tabs containing a Trello web page.
 This is controlled via the `refreshOnWatch` variable in `bash.sh`.

 Please note you may need to run `chmod +x watchhandler.sh` to get this to work.

+## Oddments

+- Extension Files in Chrome are accessible via URLs like chrome-extension://<extensionID>/<pathToFile>.
+- E.g. The popup page is at chrome-extension://<extensionID>/popup/popup.html